 Diagnostic testing revealed he had a complex congenital heart defect called Tetralogy of Fallot with pulmonary atresia, a condition that affects several chambers of the heart including a hole between the lower chambers, and an absent connection from the heart to the lungs, a displaced aorta and muscle thickening within the heart.
 Pulmonary atresia affects the pulmonary valve of the heart.
 It does not form properly and the only way Liam was getting blood to his lungs was through leftover oxygen from when he was in his mother’s womb.

-“We were able to print a 3D model of his heart, which was the size of a walnut at the time, in order to carefully plan for his surgery.
-I was able to look at his tiny heart from the inside and outside before operating on him, giving me a preview of what I would see in the operating room,” said Dr. Guleserian.
+The care team was able to print a 3D model of his heart, which was the size of a walnut at the time, in order to carefully plan for his surgery.

 Liam is expected to undergo valve replacement surgeries throughout his lifetime as his tiny heart grows.